dorianfong98/ip/docs/README.md

 *e.g `2020-10-09` will be reformatted into `Oct 09 2020` in the task description.*

 **Q:** Why am I receiving an ArrayOutOfBounds Error when Duke ran fine the last time I ran it?
+**A:** This is probably due to the fact that you didn't exit the program properly the previous session (using the `bye` command).
-**A:** Try deleting the existing Duke.txt file in the directory of your ip.jar and run `java -jar ip.jar` in your terminal again.
+Try deleting the existing Duke.txt file in the directory of your `ip.jar` and run `java -jar ip.jar` in your terminal again.

 If you require any more technical assistance with Duke, feel free to contact the developer at [dorianfong@u.nus.edu](mailto:dorianfong@u.nus.edu).